aa-ahmed-aa/personal-obsidian/knowledge/hacks/check if identity is set to full on postgres table.md

+### why you should do that ?
+This is necessary for Debezium to include `before` value of the entity in the kafka message

+### How to set it ?
 replication identity identifies if all columns should apear in the [[Debezium]] event so apply it use this query
 `ALTER TABLE <TABLE_NAME> REPLICA IDENTITY FULL;`